webrcade/webrcade-docs/docs/feeds/format.md

     }
     ```

-This example can be tested by adding a feed with the following URL within the webЯcade front-end:
+This example can be tested by adding a feed with the following URL within the [webЯcade player](../userguide/index.md):

 `http://tiny.cc/example-feed`